 Do you know where your local taxes go?

-Compared to 2017, 2018 and 2019, it's largely unchanged.
-As shown in this pie chart, you can see how in 2020 after being collected by the Township, nearly three-quarters of the funds are then sent to the County, four fire districts (each with their own tax rate), library system and School Board.
+Compared to 2017-2021, it's largely unchanged.
+As shown in this pie chart, you can see how in 2022 after being collected by the Township, nearly three-quarters of the funds are then sent to the County, four fire districts (each with their own tax rate), library system and School District.
 It’s important to know that the Township Council takes some of its revenue and provides additional funding to the library system for its programming and personnel on top of what is automatically dedicated to its needs.

 Big name companies in Piscataway

 Piscataway is now home to many more big-name companies!
 Listen to Mayor Brian C. Wahler's April 2021 remarks about how this robust economic development greatly benefits Township families.